Command line interface

 - sphinx.ext.duration

-document, with the first level of the path the repository name.
+document, with the first level of the path the label (normally the repository

 During generation, the tool will resolve the hierarchy of the included docs, adding pages until the repository top-level page is reached.
 This may result in unwanted content being added and empty “category” sections.